yosefromano/crimsonwool/sites/all/extensions/org.civicoop.civirules/docs/basic-example-immediate-processing.md

 <a href='../img/CiviRules_cookbook_print05.png'><img src='../img/CiviRules_cookbook_print05.png'/></a>

 In the list I will get a list of all conditions that are in the extension.
-Some conditions will be shipped with the initial extension, but you as a developer you can add you own conditions.
+Some conditions will be shipped with the initial extension, but as a developer you can add your own conditions.

 In this example I want to check if the new contact is member of the group Regular Donors so I select the condition Contact (not) in group.
 When I click save I can select the group I want and if the contact should be a member of the group or not be a member of the group(s):